 - Cerebral angiography: Four vessel angiography is considered the gold standard for tests that evaluate cerebral blood flow.
 It can confirm brain death when it shows cessation of blood flow to the brain.
 Limitations include invasiveness of the test and transferring the patient to the radiology suite.
 Also, the contrast may induce nephrotoxicity affecting the donor's kidney.
 False-negative tests can occur when ICP becomes lowered by surgery, trauma, or ventricular shunts.

 - Transcranial ultrasound: Can be used to assess pulsations of middle cerebral arteries, vertebral and basilar arteries bilaterally, also anterior cerebral arteries or ophthalmic arteries if possible.
-The transcranial US can confirm brain death by showing small peaked systolic pulsations or absence of diastolic pulsations.
-Test limitations include the performer expertise, presence of unsuitable windows due to thick temporal bones, as well as lowered ICP by surgery or ventricular shunts giving false-negative tests.
+The transcranial US can confirm brain death by showing small peaked systolic pulsations or the absence of diastolic pulsations.
+Test limitations include the performer's expertise, the presence of unsuitable windows due to thick temporal bones, as well as lowered ICP by surgery or ventricular shunts giving false-negative tests.

 - Computed tomogram (CT) brain angiography and MR angiography showing cessation of cerebral blood flow.

-- Radionuclide brain imaging: Can be done using a 99mTc-labeled hexamethyl propylene amine oxime (HMPAO) isotope tracer then imaging by single-photon emission computed tomography (SPECT) brain scintigraphy.
+- Radionuclide brain imaging: This can be done using a 99mTc-labeled hexamethyl propylene amine oxime (HMPAO) isotope tracer then imaging by single-photon emission computed tomography (SPECT) brain scintigraphy.
 The absence of a tracer in the brain circulation (the hollow skull phenomenon) is consistent with brain death.
 The test may show false-positive results if imaging is done in one plane only instead of 2 planes (anterior and lateral).

 *Ancillary tests used for detection of loss of bioelectrical activity of the brain: